cotton-coding/loom-io/documentation/core/setup.md

 Loom.register(yamlConverter());
 ```

-Now we can dive deeper into loom-io and the storing system to access or create files and directories.
+Now we can dive deeper into loom-io and the storage system to access or create files and directories.